The Results are in!

 Figures at a Glance

-Figure 1: Relationship Between CLA Performance and incoming Academic Ability [enlarge]
+Figure 1: Relationship Between CLA Performance and incoming Academic Ability [enlarge figure 1]

-Figure 3: Gain in CLA Total Score [enlarge]
+Figure 3: Gain in CLA Total Score [enlarge figure 3]

 Full Institutional Reports